 For years I struggled, attempting to paint a portrait that displayed a relatively accurate likeness of the subject.
-I tried gridding, sketching, accurate drawing, using “classic proportions”, etc., etc. However, all these methods resulting in rather stilted, and stiff representations of the subject, with a likeness that left a great deal to be desired.
+I tried gridding, sketching, accurate drawing, using “classic proportions”, etc., etc. However, all these methods resulted in rather stilted, and stiff representations of the subject, with a likeness that left a great deal to be desired.

 Then, I rather stumbled upon the method that I use now, and when I first tried the method, I experienced immediate success (if success can be defined as achieving a likeness of the subject being painted).
 I call this method “The Progressive Focus Method” for painting a portrait, and the method employs no preliminary drawing, or sketching, whatsoever, but merely painting that which I see.

 The method follows some sound, artistic principles, some of which are to paint “shapes”, instead of “things”, and to begin “general”, and work toward the “specific”.

 I always work from a prepared reference photo that is in exact proportion to the dimensions of the canvas.
 For example, a 16” x 20” canvas will require an 8” x10” reference photo.
 I prepare 3 reference photos in Photoshop—sometimes 4.